TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 }
 ```

-The `id` property lets us identify the supporter without referring to any personal information.
-The `email` lets us contact them.
-The `secret` is their way of editing their hero.
-We'll get to that later!
+The `id` property lets me identify the supporter without referring to any personal information.
+The `email` lets me contact them.
+The `secret` is something they can use to edit their hero.
+I'll get to that later!

 Getting and setting the supporters blob works similarly to the heroes blob.
 The only difference is that it needs the password in both cases.